orangepizza/acme-onion/acme-onion.md

 As onion addresses are able to generated in massive quantity without financial cost, it bypasses the normal ratelimit CAs imposess.
 CAs SHOULD adapt some mesure to prevent DoS of CA by create hugh amount of request for onion address.
 For exemple, imposing limit per ACME account or require order to have at least one non-onion domain.

-# note

-Should this be generic documents about all public key based alternative DNS nameing system?
-Is it allowed to point to external rule document outside like CA/B?